-(8) A party may withdraw an offer to settle before it is accepted by delivering a written Notice of Withdrawal of Offer in Form 66.
+(8) A party may withdraw an offer to settle before it is accepted by delivering a written notice of withdrawal in Form 66.

 Expiry of offer

 (9) An offer to settle that specifies a time within which it may be accepted expires if it is not accepted within that time.